orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 First you will need to remove the battery box, and all batteries.

-Then lift one side of the battery holder carefully, and observe two slots, using a fine flat head screwdriver(or jewellers screwdriver) – insert into one of the slots, keeping the cover face down, and click the PCB off the clip holding it to the yellow front cover.
+Then lift one side of the battery holder carefully, and observe two slots, using a fine flat head screwdriver(or jewellers screwdriver) – insert into one of the slots, keeping the cover face down, and click the PCB off the clip holding that PCB to the yellow front cover.
 Repeat on the other side.
 These clips connect the PCB to the input/output pads so do not damage these.

-Keep it face down – so stuff like the pads and buttons do not fall out.
+Keep the RCX face down – so stuff like the pads and buttons do not fall out.
 At this point, you should have a PCB clipped to the battery holder.
-There are clips keeping the two together – which can be undone by rotating the PCB carefully clockwise, and sliding it out from these.
+There are clips keeping the two together – which can be undone by rotating the PCB carefully clockwise, and sliding the PCB out from these.

 To reassemble – follow the same steps backwards.
 You may need to lightly bend the power clips down before popping the board back into place.